mursya/bem-components/common.blocks/attach/attach.en.md

 * more than one file attaching
 * drag-and-drop

 Block **attach** provides native control functionality.
 The control is hidden.
-In MSIE8 block **attach** is rendered as native control `<input type="file">`.
+In MSIE8 block **attach** is rendered as a native control `<input type="file">`.

 ## Block's modifiers

 ### Themes of a block
 `_theme`

-The block supports only the *simple* theme.
+The block supports only *simple* theme.

-If theme is not specified, the block applies only default values:
+If theme is not specified, only default values will be applied:

 * Theme of a button: native representation of a button by the browser.
 * Localization: en
 * Button's message text (`__button`): "Choose file"
 * Text message rendered with no file selected (`__no-file`): "no file selected"

-Following example demonstrates this:
+For demonstration of such see the following example:

 ```bemjson
     {